-No matter how much you invest in optimizing your products and services, your ultimate goal is to find valuable leads and then convert them into paying customers.
+No matter how much you invest in optimizing your products and services, your ultimate goal is to generate quality leads and then convert them into paying customers.

 There are many ways to do that, but PPC (pay-per-click) advertising is one of the best channels, even when you’re on a tight budget.

-Because, when it’s done right, PPC can constantly get you the first leads to feed the top of the funnel, so that you can later nurture those leads and turn them into loyal customers.
+Because, when it’s done right, pay per click lead generation, PPC, can constantly get you new first leads to feed the top of the funnel, so that you can later nurture those leads and turn them into loyal customers.

-PPC is known as a sales generation tactic for e-commerce brands, but for most companies, especially in B2B, the bigger use case is lead generation.
+PPC for lead generation is known as a sales generation tactic for e-commerce brands, e-commerce analytics can help you to understand the keywords you should target, but for most companies, especially in B2B, the bigger use case is lead generation.

 PPC landing page for lead capture: PPC is instant traffic and awareness that can turn into leads

 However, unlike the PPC lead generation, they take much longer and require extensive effort from multiple departments.
-Meanwhile, PPC puts you in the spotlight, where you can have an impactful presence, generate more impressions, and boost engagement rates.
+Meanwhile, PPC puts you in the spotlight, where you can have an impactful presence, generate high-quality leads, impressions, and boost engagement rates.

 The good news for marketers is that there is an ad platform for every business niche under the sun.